-No one wants to think it will happen, but you can cover yourself with a Disability Waiver of Premium Rider
+No one wants to think it will happen, but you can cover yourself with a Disability Waiver of Premium rider.1

-The Disability Waiver of Premium rider, when attached to an eligible life insurance policy, helps you continue your policy’s coverage during disability.
-It does so by waiving the premiums on a policy when the insured has suffered from a debilitating disability that has lasted for at least six months.
+The Disability Waiver of Premium rider, when attached to an eligible life insurance policy, helps you continue your policy’s coverage during a total disability.
+It does so by waiving the premiums on a policy when the insured has suffered from a total disability that has lasted for at least six months.

 Once proof of disability has been furnished, the rider takes effect.
 Depending on the type of policy and the age of the insured at the time of disability, (and as long as the rider is in effect), all premiums due during the time the insured is disabled are waived.
 In fact, though the disability must continue for six months before the waiver is invoked, because it is retroactive, we will refund premiums paid from the time of the onset of the disability up to six months.
 Please check the policy and ask your Agent how the waiver of premium operates depending on the type of policy and age at which disability occurs, because different standards apply

 The rider is available at additional cost for certain policies.
-It also works diffferently, depending on the age when the insured becomes disabled and type of policy owned.
+It also works differently, depending on the age when the insured becomes disabled and type of policy owned.

-For New York Life Whole Life policies, if disability begins at age 60 and before the policy anniversary and it does not end until after age 65 and after the policy anniversary, then we will—without asking for further proof of disability—waive all premiums until age 100.
+For New York Life Whole Life policies, if disability begins and before the policy anniversary at age 60 , and does not end until after age 65 and after the policy anniversary, then we will—without asking for further proof of disability—waive all premiums until age 100.